How to Hike the Wildcat Rock Trail

 If you parked at the Wildcat Rock Trailhead, consider keeping your car in place and hike the other side of the street via the Upper Hickory Gorge Trailhead in the Florence Nature Preserve for another walk in the woods but with less impressive views than on the Wildcat Rock Trail.

 Or you could decide to continue from the Wildcat Rock overlook to Bearwallow Mountain via the new connector trail to make the hike a shuttle one.
 I describe this in my Quick Facts section, or learn more info here, on the Conserving Carolina website.
+Alternatively, if you are up for a 12-minute drive, continue down US-74 ALT until you reach Chimney Rock State Park.
+Once there, pick from one of many trail options, such as the popular 1.5-mile Hickory Nut Falls Trail.

 And while in the area, plan to visit the western-style town of Chimney Rock, where its main street offers several restaurants and shopping options.